Our Sustainability Curriculum

 Treebath's Explorers program satisfies children’s natural thirst for discovery, while at the same time developing a sense of responsibility for all things living.

-In today’s world of technology, ensuring our children get enough time outdoors is a growing concern for parents.
+In today’s world of technology, ensuring our kids get enough time outdoors is a growing concern for parents.
 We created Treebath’s outdoor programs to provide a means for children to get outside.
-While we know the intangible benefits for children when they get fresh air, new studies show there are tangible effects, too.
+While we are aware of the unseen benefits for children when they get fresh air, new studies show there are tangible effects, too.
 Being in nature stimulates children’s imagination and creativity, and reduces stress, depression and obesity.
-Treebath’s outdoor program is skillfully curated to provide the added benefit of instilling children at a young age with a sense of responsibility and respect for nature.
+Treebath’s outdoor program is skillfully curated to provide the added benefit of instilling children with a sense of responsibility and respect for nature.
 We strive to ensure that they take these values with them as they grow into world citizens.

 Introduction to Our Program Methods

 The Roots and Essential Questions

 The foundation of our curriculum is four Roots designed to build an in-depth focus for exploring our world over the course of several weeks: Who?
 Where?
 What? and How?
 Each of these Roots asks an essential question that is intended to stimulate conversation around particular content or seasonal events: Who are we?
 Where do we live?
 What is happening?
 How are we all connected?
 These Essential Questions provide context for children to explore several Big Ideas.

 The Trunk & Big Ideas